busterbenson/public/Codex.md

 ## Beliefs

 ### On the purpose of life
-1. We don't have a purpose given to us, but we are allowed to make one up
+1. We don't have a purpose given to us, but it's okay if we make one up
 2. My meta-purpose is to enjoy quality time (with myself, with others, and with my interests)
-3. The best strategy to increase quality time: weaken the circumstances that hinder quality time, and strengthen the circumstances that encourage quality time
+3. The best strategy to increase quality time: weave around the obstacles that hinder quality time
 4. He who dies having experienced the most quality time wins

 ### On personal conduct